Baker Avenue Asset Management LP Sells 15,977 Shares of Discover Financial Services (NYSE:DFS)

-Baker Avenue Asset Management LP reduced its stake in Discover Financial Services (NYSE:DFS) by 73.3% during the 3rd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
+Baker Avenue Asset Management LP trimmed its position in shares of Discover Financial Services (NYSE:DFS) by 73.3% during the 3rd quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
 The firm owned 5,833 shares of the financial services provider’s stock after selling 15,977 shares during the period.
-Baker Avenue Asset Management LP’s holdings in Discover Financial Services were worth $505,000 as of its most recent filing with the Securities and Exchange Commission.
+Baker Avenue Asset Management LP’s holdings in Discover Financial Services were worth $505,000 at the end of the most recent quarter.

-Several other large investors also recently modified their holdings of DFS.
-Penserra Capital Management LLC boosted its holdings in shares of Discover Financial Services by 7.2% in the 4th quarter.
-Penserra Capital Management LLC now owns 1,451 shares of the financial services provider’s stock worth $141,000 after acquiring an additional 97 shares in the last quarter.
-Toroso Investments LLC boosted its holdings in shares of Discover Financial Services by 3.1% in the 1st quarter.
-Toroso Investments LLC now owns 3,299 shares of the financial services provider’s stock worth $364,000 after acquiring an additional 98 shares in the last quarter.
-TIAA FSB boosted its holdings in shares of Discover Financial Services by 1.2% in the 4th quarter.
-TIAA FSB now owns 8,532 shares of the financial services provider’s stock worth $835,000 after acquiring an additional 102 shares in the last quarter.
-Harbour Investments Inc. boosted its holdings in shares of Discover Financial Services by 6.9% in the 4th quarter.
-Harbour Investments Inc. now owns 1,838 shares of the financial services provider’s stock worth $180,000 after acquiring an additional 119 shares in the last quarter.
-Finally, KLR Investment Advisors LLC boosted its holdings in shares of Discover Financial Services by 3.7% in the 2nd quarter.
-KLR Investment Advisors LLC now owns 3,431 shares of the financial services provider’s stock worth $401,000 after acquiring an additional 122 shares in the last quarter.
+Several other institutional investors and hedge funds have also recently added to or reduced their stakes in the company.
+Resurgent Financial Advisors LLC bought a new stake in shares of Discover Financial Services in the 4th quarter valued at approximately $31,000.
+Compass Wealth Management LLC bought a new stake in shares of Discover Financial Services in the 4th quarter valued at approximately $34,000.
+Aspire Private Capital LLC grew its stake in shares of Discover Financial Services by 180.0% in the 4th quarter.
+Aspire Private Capital LLC now owns 350 shares of the financial services provider’s stock valued at $34,240,500,000 after purchasing an additional 225 shares during the period.
+Householder Group Estate & Retirement Specialist LLC bought a new stake in shares of Discover Financial Services in the 3rd quarter valued at approximately $30,000.
+Finally, Pinnacle Bancorp Inc. grew its stake in shares of Discover Financial Services by 282.0% in the 3rd quarter.
+Pinnacle Bancorp Inc. now owns 382 shares of the financial services provider’s stock valued at $33,000 after purchasing an additional 282 shares during the period.
 83.63% of the stock is currently owned by institutional investors.

-The business also recently declared a quarterly dividend, which was paid on Thursday, March 7th.
-Shareholders of record on Thursday, February 22nd were given a dividend of $0.70 per share.
-This represents a $2.80 annualized dividend and a dividend yield of 2.30%.
-The ex-dividend date of this dividend was Wednesday, February 21st.
-Discover Financial Services’s dividend payout ratio (DPR) is 24.89%.
+The company also recently disclosed a quarterly dividend, which was paid on Thursday, March 7th.
+Investors of record on Thursday, February 22nd were given a $0.70 dividend.
+This represents a $2.80 dividend on an annualized basis and a dividend yield of 2.30%.
+The ex-dividend date was Wednesday, February 21st.
+Discover Financial Services’s dividend payout ratio is currently 24.89%.

-In other Discover Financial Services news, CFO John Greene sold 35,191 shares of the business’s stock in a transaction that occurred on Friday, January 26th.
-The stock was sold at an average price of $106.51, for a total transaction of $3,748,193.41.
-Following the transaction, the chief financial officer now owns 18,592 shares of the company’s stock, valued at approximately $1,980,233.92.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Insiders own 0.69% of the company’s stock.
+In related news, CFO John Greene sold 35,191 shares of the company’s stock in a transaction on Friday, January 26th.
+The shares were sold at an average price of $106.51, for a total value of $3,748,193.41.
+Following the completion of the sale, the chief financial officer now owns 18,592 shares in the company, valued at approximately $1,980,233.92.
+The transaction was disclosed in a filing with the SEC, which is available through this link.
+0.69% of the stock is owned by corporate insiders.

 Discover Financial Services, through its subsidiaries, provides digital banking products and services, and payment services in the United States.
 It operates in two segments, Digital Banking and Payment Services.
 The Digital Banking segment offers Discover-branded credit cards to individuals; private student loans, personal loans, home loans, and other consumer lending; and direct-to-consumer deposit products comprising savings accounts, certificates of deposit, money market accounts, IRA certificates of deposit, IRA savings accounts and checking accounts, and sweep accounts.